datacarpentry/python-ecology-lesson/episodes/03-data-types-and-format.md

 ---
 title: Data Types and Formats
+teaching: 0
+exercises: 0
+objectives:
+    - Describe how information is stored in a Python DataFrame.
+    - "Define the two main types of data in Python: characters and numerics."
+    - Examine the structure of a DataFrame.
+    - Modify the format of values in a DataFrame.
+    - Describe how data types impact operations.
+    - Define, manipulate, and interconvert integers and floats in Python.
+    - Analyze datasets having missing/null values (NaN values).
 ---

 The format of individual columns and rows will impact analysis performed on a